Superthermal light emission and nontrivial photon statistics in small lasers: Introduction

-The purpose of this paper is to reexamine this key issue by direct experimental comparison of $P(n)$ and $g^{(2)}(0)$ in a Vertical Cavity Surface Emitting Laser (VCSEL) with a moderate fraction of spontaneous emission coupled into the lasing mode ($\beta \approx 10^{-4}$).
-The experiment consists of: (1) the measurement of $P(n)$, performed with a linear detector; and (2) the direct measurement of $g^{(2)}(0)$ by quantum interferometry.
-The full linear setup~(\cite{Wang2015}, SI) is summarized in Fig~\ref{setup1}, top.
+The purpose of this paper is to experimentally verify this long-standing conclusion on a Vertical Cavity Surface Emitting Laser (VCSEL) with a moderate fraction of spontaneous emission coupled into the lasing mode, $\beta \approx 10^{-4}$, and $\Lambda \approx 10^{2}$.
+By investigating both the Probability Density Function (histogram P (n) for the photon number n obtained from linear measurements) and the autocorrelation function $g^{(2)}(0)$, we are able to shine a new light on the photon statistics of Class B lasers.

+In the following, we will show the existence of an emission regime with superthermal correlations accompanying the intrinsic photon emission dynamics of a {\it single mode} micro-cavity laser in the transition from incoherent to coherent emission.
+While superthermal statistics, recently observed in nanoscale two-mode systems~\cite{Schlottman2017,Marconi2018}, is known to appear in concomitance with mode-switching~\cite{Redlich2016}, single-mode emission is expected to monotonically evolve from thermal to Poisson statistics as the field acquires coherence.
+The new regime we observe, inconsistent with the predicted probability density function (PDF) for a Class B laser~\cite{Paoli1988}, stems from the intrinsic threshold dynamics of the microdevice, which is so far unaccounted for in analytical models of laser emission.